 Some chemotherapy drugs cause nausea and vomiting during administration.
 When these drugs are used, we always administer an anti-nausea medication ahead of time so that your pet does not feel sick.
 We recommend fasting prior to all chemotherapy appointments to reduce the risk of aspiration pneumonia if vomiting does occur.

 Some owners request to be present during chemotherapy administration.
-Unfortunately, this is not possible for both your safety and the safety of your pet.
+Unfortunately due to the strict safety protocols around these types of drugs, this is not possible for both your safety and the safety of your pet.